 ... daylight.
 Easter Sunday again.
 0637 hrs.
 I want to take you to Habous.
 It’s five km away.
 I’m exhausted.
 A combination of a lively evening in Rick’s, a brutal massage and the early hour.
 We’ll have a quick jog through Habous and take coffee and a warm pastry as the cafes open.
 Refreshed we’ll take a taxi back to Anfa.

 Habous quickly lifts the spirits.
 Built by the French in the 1930s.
 It has a beautiful mix of European and Moroccan-inspired architecture.

-Most of the area is a huge souk.
+Most of the area is a vast souk.
 Alleyways, courtyards and cubby holes abound.
 Later these traditional streets will come alive with local traders selling everything; from traditional clothing, like abayas, djellabas, and kaftans.
 To the renowned babouche slippers (I bought a fetching yellow pair), fez's, olives, herbs, spices, oils, handicrafts, ceramics, and Persian rugs.
 You’ll haggle; I was here yesterday.

 Casablanca is crammed full of Instagrammable backgrounds, especially in this area.

 Oh, forgot to mention, I had planned for a guest runner this morning.
-A local Moroccan clairvoyant, a charming fellow called Mustafa.
+A local Moroccan clairvoyant, a charming fellow, called Mustafa.
 Unfortunately, he cried off last minute due to unforeseen circumstances.
 Taxi...